-Sector Three was borne from a feeling that the status quo is no longer fit for purpose.
+Sector Three was born from a feeling that the status quo is no longer fit for purpose.

 How we work

-If you want traditional consulting, with clever models and reports full of clever terms, frameworks and concepts that you just about understand and struggle to implement please stop reading.
-But if you want real human beings who believe in translating big ideas that can really help your social organisation, and having fun along the way, then please read the Sector Three code, built by nice people for other nice people: (click to expand)
+If you want traditional consulting, with cookie cutter models and reports full of jargon, frameworks and concepts that you don’t really understand and struggle to implement please stop reading.
+We’re not for you.
+If you want established innovators who join you on a journey to meaningfully change and improve your organisation, whilst having fun along the way, then please read our code: (click to expand)

 We want to love work, to learn at work, to be proud of what we achieve and have the chance to do it well.
 We want work to make us better, not worse, we want the rewards of creativity, friendships, fulfilment and knowledge to make work more than financial compensation.
 We want life-work balances, not the other way around.
 We intend to live up to the promise of technology, efficiency and flexibility.